goldfrank/erdo/README.md

 `pip install graphviz` worked for me to install it.

-Separately, the Python graphviz library is dependent on graphviz itself: https://graphviz.gitlab.io/download/ Ubuntu 18.04's package manager can install graphviz using `sudo apt install graphviz`
+Separately, the Python graphviz library is dependent on graphviz itself: https://graphviz.gitlab.io/download/

+Ubuntu 18.04's package manager can install graphviz using `sudo apt install graphviz` , if you use Windows or Mac, use the link above.

 ## Usage: